AdobeDocs/experience-manager-core-components.en/help/archetype/overview.md

 Of course there are many elements that go into a successful AEM project, but using the AEM Project Archetype is a sound foundation and is strongly recommended for any AEM project.

+## Getting Started {#getting-started}

+The project archetype makes it easy to get started developing on AEM.

+* WKND Tutorial - For a great introduction to developing on AEM including how to leverage the archetype see the [Getting Started with AEM Sites - WKND Tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) for a practical example that walks you through using the archetype to implement a simple project.
+* WKND Events Tutorial - If you are particularly interested in single page application (SPA) development on AEM, be sure to check out dedicated [WKND Events tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html).
+* Download and start on your own! - You can easily download the current project archetype available on GitHub and create your first project by following the simple steps below.

 ## What You Get Using the Archetype {#what-you-get}

 The AEM Archetype is made up of modules: